 Hopefully, this change won't be permanent and will be resolved with love, patience, and understanding.

-She has lived with my parents for the past 12 months because we were in a unit, and we couldn't have her with us.
-We have now bought a house and have brought her back to live with us.
+She lived with my parents for the past 12 months because we were in a unit and couldn't have her with us.

 She doesn't like to be outside for very long by herself.

-We have just also brought a new puppy home, a Maltese cross, in the hope that this calms our cocker spaniel, Holly, down a bit and that she might start to relax and play.
+We have also brought a new puppy home, a Maltese cross, hoping that this calms our cocker spaniel, Holly, down a bit and that she might start to relax and play.

-She doesn't bite or growl at visitors once they're inside, but she won't let them pass her until she is ready for them to pass.
+She doesn't bite or growl at visitors once they are inside, but she won't let them pass her until she is ready for them to pass.

-If anyone can offer me advice as to why my dog is behaving this way or how I can calm her down, I would be very grateful to hear it.
+If anyone can offer me advice on why my dog is behaving this way or how I can calm her down, I would be very grateful to hear it.